 When the password function is enabled, you see this screen when you plug in and turn on the projector:

-Use the numeric keypad to enter a four digit password.
+Hold down the Num button and use the numeric keypad to enter the four digit password.

 The password screen closes and projection begins.